 - Keeps for years but I’m sure it won’t be on your pantry shelf that long!

-Pin my Elderflower Liqueur Recipe for later:
+Pin my Elderflower Liqueur Recipe

 I’m entering my Elderflower Liqueur Recipe into a few challenges this month: